 Each consumer is an individual with individual needs and wants.
-On the face of it, this creates a major problem for the marketer, since it would clearly be impossible to tailor-make or customize each product to the exact requirements of each individual.
-Before the Industrial Revolution most products were individually made.
-This proved to be expensive, and essentially inefficient once mass-production techniques had come into being.
+On the face of it, this creates a major problem for the marketer, since it would clearly be impossible to tailor-make or customize

 Unfortunately, mass-production (taken to the extreme) means a reduction in the available choice of product, since the best way to keep production costs low is to have long production runs, which means standardizing the product.
-Every adaptation costs money in terms of re-tooling and repackaging the product.
+Every adaptation costs money in terms of re-tooling and re-packaging the product.
 In some economies, particularly those in parts of Eastern Europe and in the Third World, there is not sufficient wealth or investment in industry to allow for the production of many different types of product.
 These economies still rely heavily on mass production, and mass marketing.
 Mass marketing (or undifferentiated marketing) in which a standard product is produced for all consumers will only be effective if the consumers concerned have little choice and do not already own a product that meets the main needs.